 I bet everybody who owns or co-owns a company would love to get a review of what their clients think about their products and services.
+A brand might have considered using a website similar to https://www.getviewed.net/buy-tiktok-likes/ and thought about even collaborating with an influencer, so that their brand may get some attention that they desire to have.
+This would then lead to, hopefully, an increase in the brand’s popularity.
+However, once this has been achieved a brand might want to know what their consumers think of either their products or services that are being offered.
 With the inception of online marketing, it has become quite easy to get feedback from your customers about your brand through social media listening.
 Social listening involves tracking, analyzing, and responding to clients about your company online, and it makes up a significant part of audience research.
-You can also listen in and get to understand what your competitors are doing differently, and maybe learn something.
+It works fantastically alongside other options, such as going to buy Instagram likes, and you can also listen in and get to understand what your competitors are doing differently, and maybe learn something.
 This kind of interaction on social media has become quite rampant, and brands across the globe have adopted it.

 Social media listening involves two processes.
 The first process is where you will keenly go through your social media channels and look out for a mention of your company, your services and products, competitors, and anything else that is linked to your business.
 Secondly, you will grab this information and work towards making affirmative moves depending on what you can capture.
 You might wonder what kind of affirmative action you can make.
 Well, clients often leave reviews about brands on social media channels, whether negative or positive, it is up to you to respond to the clients.
 You can also decide to do social media monitoring, which is different from social listening in such a way that the former does not need you to take action.

 What is social monitoring, and how does it differ from social listening?